nus-cs2113-AY2324S1/ip/docs/README.md

 ### Listing all past due commands: `late`

 Shows a list of all the deadlines in the agenda which were already due and all the past events.
 Format: `late`
+- Words following the command `late` will be ignored.
+That is `late tasks` will be interpreted in the same way as `late`

+Outcome:
 ```
-Here's an overview of tasks that were due and past events
+Here's an overview of tasks that were due and past events:
    1. [E] [ ] trip to bali  (from: Sep 10 2023, to: Sep 23 2023)
 ```